GULibrarySandbox/intro-data-wrangle/content/0-setup.md

 -----

-## Download the data
+## About the data

+The dataset used in this workshop is open data published by Queensland Transport & Main Roads Department, downloaded from the Queensland Government’s [open data portal](https://www.data.qld.gov.au/).

+The original dataset presents 17 years of traffic accidents, their location, type of accident, level of injury, and other features, with over 300,000 observations.

+The data used in these lessons is a smaller, four-year subset and has had changes made for training purposes.
+It is accessbile via [Griffith University’s Research Storage Space](https://research-storage.griffith.edu.au/).

+{% capture text %}
-Download the `QLDtrafficAccidentsOpenDataVer1.csv` dataset from this [website](https://research-storage.griffith.edu.au/owncloud/index.php/s/NphyCS2OvSIZe8E) to your `Downloads` folder.
+- Download the `QLDtrafficAccidentsOpenDataVer1.csv` dataset from [website](https://research-storage.griffith.edu.au/owncloud/index.php/s/NphyCS2OvSIZe8E)
+- to your `Downloads` folder.
 We will then import that data into OpenRefine.

-Alternately, when you launch OpenRefine, you can import the data directly from a Web address using this link [https://raw.githubusercontent.com/stapletonsl/ClassData2020/master/QLDtrafficAccidentsOpenDataVer1.csv](https://raw.githubusercontent.com/stapletonsl/ClassData2020/master/QLDtrafficAccidentsOpenDataVer1.csv)
+Alternately, when you launch OpenRefine in the Create lesson, you can import the data directly from a Web address using this link [https://raw.githubusercontent.com/stapletonsl/ClassData2020/master/QLDtrafficAccidentsOpenDataVer1.csv](https://raw.githubusercontent.com/stapletonsl/ClassData2020/master/QLDtrafficAccidentsOpenDataVer1.csv){% endcapture %}
+{% include card.md header="Download workshop data" text=text %}

 -----